NelminDev/NDCore/README.md

 # ⚙️ NDCore

-NDCore is a core dependency plugin developed by nelmin to enhance Minecraft plugin development.
+NDCore is a core dependency plugin developed by mtctx to enhance Minecraft plugin development.
 It provides essential utility functions with no configuration requirements, designed to improve efficiency and functionality.

+NDCore stood for NelminDevs Core, but I've changed my name and I don't want to change the branding of this repository,

 ## 🚀 Overview

 NDCore functions as a lightweight plugin that supports persistent data management, multilingual localization, player management, advanced menu handling, and efficient performance.
-It serves as a foundational library for nelmin's plugin ecosystem, streamlining player data management and interactions.
+It serves as a foundational library for mtctx's plugin ecosystem, streamlining player data management and interactions.

 The plugin architecture is built around two main classes: